crossplane/docs/content/v1.12/concepts/composition.md

 [This example][helm-and-gcp] from provider-helm demonstrates using a GKE cluster connection secret as Helm `ProviderConfig` credentials.

-### Patching From One Composed Resource to Another
+### Patching From One Composed Resource to Another or Itself

 It's not possible to patch _directly_ from one composed resource to another - i.e. from one entry in the `spec.resources` array of a `Composition` to another.